When the Grass Is Greener: Picking the Best Grass for Your Yard

 Photo: Brittney / Adobe Stock

-If you’re lawn-obsessed, zoysia is the grass for you.
+If you’re lawn-obsessed, zoysia grass is for you.
 Ideal for transitional areas, this grass requires a little more attention and care, but the rewards (thick, bright-green grass) speak for themselves.
 It tolerates drought or regular watering, shade, or sun, but regular mowing is a must.
 This type of grass also looks best with well-manicured lawn edging.

 • Type: Zoysia is a transitional grass seed that grows in hardiness zones 6–9.